alakajam-team/alakajam/server/docs/article-data/scorespace-x-alakajam-rules.md

 * **Team**, in which any number of persons can gather to make a game in 72 hours ;
 * **Unranked**, a more open division, useful for those not interested in the competition, or feel like its constraints are too restrictive for them.

-For your game to qualify for the streamer competition, you are encouraged make it **support high scores**.
+For your game to qualify for the streamer competition, you are encouraged to make it **support high scores**.
 Leaderboards are not required, but players should be able to screenshot their scores easily.

 See the **What is allowed?** section below for details regarding asset reuse, fixing bugs after the jam, etc.